manabuo/machine-learning-using-tensorflow/linear_regression.md

 ```
 First is the [root mean squared error](https://en.wikipedia.org/wiki/Root-mean-square_deviation) (RMSE) that is already implemented in TensorFlow as `tf.metrics.root_mean_squared_error()`.
 This function required two parameters `labels` and `predictions`, which in our case are `y_true` and `prediction` tensors, respectively.

  The second metric is the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) (R<sup>2</sup>), this, unfortunately, has not been implemented in TensorFlow yet, thus we do it ourselves.
-TensorFlow has [implementaion of basic mathemtical operations](https://www.tensorflow.org/api_guides/python/math_ops) that can be utilised to build more advanced operations.
+TensorFlow has [implementation of basic mathematical operations](https://www.tensorflow.org/api_guides/python/math_ops) that can be utilised to build more advanced operations.
 So, our task is to build general definition for the coefficient of determination, which on the paper is written as,
 $$
 R^{2} = 1 - \frac{\sum_{i}(y_{i} - \hat{y}_{i})^{2}}{\sum_{i}(y_{i} - \bar{y})^{2}} \quad\text{and}\quad  \bar{y} =\frac{1}{n}\sum_{i=1}^{n}y_{i},
 $$